 In-progress screenings of making sh*t up began with a hometown preview screening at the 2011 Miami International Film Festival to a sold-out Tower Theater.
 Later that year the preview was shown in at a members-only screening in New York's Core Club followed by the Miami Beach Cinematheque.
 The first west coast preview was screened November 16, 2011 at the West Hollywood Public Library, presented by the Los Angeles Art Association and its Director Peter Mays, followed that same week with a members-only screening at the Soho House West Hollywood.

 The film is in new post-production and now includes the artist's resettlement and establishment in Los Angeles, leading up to a heartfelt demise several years later.
 His 1980-2016 legacy will be re-contextualized by the artist's creator, Norberto Rodriguez.

-In early 2018 making sh*t up will premiere with the genuine Hollywood ending an epic tale deserves.
+In 2019 making sh*t up will be completed and premiere with a genuine Hollywood ending an epic tale deserves.

 about / participants watch clips image gallery